TypicalRandomNerd/cpp-notes/README.md

 If you are coming over from something like Python, the above code albeit simple, probably still looks cryptic.
 We'll be breaking things down as we go and you are sure to have a better understanding of how the C++ language works.

 ## IWYU: Include What You Use
 This is a common phrase you're going to (possibly) hear in the C++ community.
 C++ is a very old, cryptic, and to be quite honest, dumb language.
 C++ assumes nothing, and will only do hat you tell it.
-It will also know know about what you expose to it.
 This is one of the things that (likely) makes it so fast compared to other languages.

-If we take the cryptic code above of our first program and strip away the #include statement, C++ has no idea what cout is.
-You haven't told it about the library where cout resides in, so it's completely oblivious to the fact that it even exists.
+If we take the cryptic code above of our first program and strip away the `#include` statement, C++ has no idea what `cout` is.
+You haven't told it about the library where `cout` resides in, so it's completely oblivious to the fact that it even exists.

 **Code:**